 Climate projections suggest a more variable climate for California and Nevada.
 Over the last 6 years, the region has experienced extreme droughts to extremely wet years, which may be representative of future climate patterns.
 California and Nevada are coming off their 2nd wettest and 7th wettest water years (Oct 1st-Sept 30th) in a 122-year record.
 This extraordinarily wet year followed the modestly wet 2016 (ranked 51st and 28th wettest WYs in CA and NV respectively), and followed the remarkably dry four years 2012-2015 (driest and 29th driest 4-year period in CA and NV respectively).
-Currently, the low amount of rain and snow that has fallen and accumulated during the 2018 water has brought concern of potentially falling back in drought for the region.
-The location of many high pressures systems this winter have blocked storms from the Pacific Ocean from reaching the West coast.
-The wind direction has been coming from Alaska which brings drier air and less storms.
-The information below is gathered from multiple website developed by CNAP researchers and collaborators to provide a summary of the current precipitation and water resources throughout the region.
-This effort is in partnership with NIDIS (National Integrate Drought Information System) and the CA-NV DEWS which utilizes new and existing partner networks to optimize the expertise of a wide range of federal, tribal, state, local and academic partners in order to make climate and drought science readily available, easily understandable and usable for decision makers; and to improve the capacity of stakeholders to better monitor, forecast, plan for and cope with the impacts of drought.
+The information below is gathered from multiple websites developed by CNAP researchers and collaborators to provide a summary of the current precipitation and water resources throughout the region.
+This effort is in partnership with NIDIS (National Integrated Drought Information System) and the CA-NV DEWS which utilizes new and existing partner networks to optimize the expertise of a wide range of federal, tribal, state, local and academic partners in order to make climate and drought science readily available, easily understandable and usable for decision makers; and to improve the capacity of stakeholders to better monitor, forecast, plan for and cope with the impacts of drought.

 How much precipitation have we gotten this year?
 How does it compare to other years?

 For more information, please click here.
 The analysis and figures are courtesy of D. Pierce from Scripps Institution of Oceanography.